 UN urges Australia not to send asylum-seekers to Nauru

-The United Nations has urged the Australian government to refrain from transferring hundreds of asylum-seekers to the remote Pacific outpost of Nauru, joining a chorus of international concern and warning Canberra it risks contravening international human rights law.
+The United Nations has urged the Australian government to refrain from transferring hundreds of asylum-seekers to the remote Pacific outpost of nauru, joining of chorus of international concern and warning Canberra it risks contravening international human rights law.

 Australia's highest court Wednesday opened the way for more than 260 asylum-seekers to be sent to the tiny island republic of Nauru, including women allegedly sexually assaulted there, when it dismissed a challenge to its hardline immigration policy.